Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 Created on Wurundjeri Willum country - never ceded

-Julien Wilson is an Australian saxophonist and founder of Lionsharecords.
-He plays regularly with a selection of Australia's
+Julien Wilson is an Australian saxophonist and founder of Lionsharecords.com He plays regularly with a collection of

-finest musicians and can be heard live and on recordings with Stephen Magnusson, Barney McAll, Sam Anning, Andrea Keller, Jonathan Zwartz, Vanessa Perica, Stu Hunter & Ben Salter...more
+Australia's finest musicians and can be heard live and on recordings with the likes of Stephen Magnusson, Barney McAll, Sam Anning, Andrea Keller, Jonathan Zwartz, Vanessa Perica, Stu Hunter & Ben Salter...more

 Superb album again, consistently brilliant playing and an absolute delight to listen to.